-It refers to a group of soft tissue tumors that have certain characteristics in common.
+It refers to a group of soft tissue tumors that have specific characteristics in common.

-Characteristics that include the absence of cytological and malignant clinical properties, a histology compatible with the proliferation of well-differentiated fibroblasts , an infiltrating growth pattern and an aggressive clinical behavior with frequent local reappearance.
+Characteristics include the absence of cytological and malignant clinical properties, histology compatible with the proliferation of well-differentiated fibroblasts, infiltrating growth patterns, and aggressive clinical behavior with frequent local reappearance.

 The World Health Organization classifies it as an intermediate soft tissue tumor related to the sarcoma family.

 Other names include ” musculoaponeurotic fibromatosis, “which refers to the tendency of these tumors to be adjacent and to infiltrate deep skeletal muscle, aggressive fibromatosis, and “desmoid tumor.”